MarinBuljan1/gem_art_creator/optimize_plan.md

-## Optimization Plan: `generate_gem_art` Function
+# Optimization Plan for `image_processing.rs`

-This document outlines potential optimizations for the `generate_gem_art` function, based on the results of our performance benchmarks.
-The primary goal is to reduce the execution time of this function, particularly when dealing with a large number of colors.
+This document outlines the plan to optimize the `generate_gem_art` function in `src/image_processing.rs`.

----
+## Performance Analysis

-### I. Color Matching Algorithm Optimizations
+The `generate_gem_art` function is computationally intensive due to several factors:

-The color matching process is the most computationally expensive part of the `generate_gem_art` function.
-The following optimizations target this area directly.
+1.  **Heavy Image Manipulation:** The function performs multiple resize, crop, and pixel manipulation operations, which are memory and CPU intensive.

-**1. Pre-computation of Lab Colors:**
+2.  **Pixel-by-Pixel Color Matching:** The code iterates through each pixel of the source image to find the nearest DMC color using a k-d tree.

-*   **Problem:** The list of DMC colors is converted from sRGB to Lab color space on every call to `generate_gem_art`.
-This is a redundant calculation.
+3.  **Repetitive Drawing Operations:** For each "gem" in the output image, the code draws a filled rectangle, a circle, and text.
+These drawing operations are slow, especially for images with a large number of gems.

-*   **Proposed Solution:** Pre-calculate the Lab color values for the entire DMC color palette once and store them.
-This can be done at application startup or even at compile time.
+## Optimization Strategy

-*   **Expected Impact:** This should provide a significant performance improvement by eliminating the repeated color space conversions.
+The primary optimization strategy is to introduce parallelism to the pixel processing loops using the `rayon` crate.
+This will allow the computationally intensive tasks to be spread across multiple CPU cores, leading to a significant performance improvement.

-**2. K-d Tree for Nearest Neighbor Search:**
+### Step-by-Step Plan

-*   **Problem:** The current implementation finds the closest color by iterating through the entire list of colors for every pixel in the image.
-This is an O(n) operation for each pixel, where n is the number of colors.
+1.  **Establish a Performance Baseline:**
-*   **Proposed Solution:** Use a k-d tree or a similar spatial data structure to store the Lab color values.
-This will allow for a much faster nearest neighbor search, with an average time complexity of O(log n).
+    *   Run `cargo bench` to get a baseline performance measurement of the current implementation.

-*   **Expected Impact:** This is likely to be the most significant optimization, especially for large color palettes.
+2.  **Introduce `rayon` for Parallel Processing:**

-### II.
-Image Processing Optimizations
+    *   Add `rayon` as a dependency in `Cargo.toml`.

-**1. Parallelize Pixel Processing with Rayon:**
+    *   Modify the pixel processing loops in `generate_gem_art` to use `rayon`'s parallel iterators (`par_iter`).
+The main loops to target are:

-*   **Problem:** The pixel processing loop is currently single-threaded.
+        *   The loop that finds the nearest color for each pixel of the resized image.
-*   **Proposed Solution:** Use the `rayon` crate to parallelize the iteration over the pixels.
-Each pixel can be processed independently, making this a perfect candidate for parallelization.
+        *   The loop that draws the gems on the final `gem_art_image`.

-*   **Expected Impact:** This should provide a significant performance improvement on multi-core processors.
+3.  **Measure Performance After Parallelization:**

-### III.
-Workflow for Applying and Testing Optimizations
+    *   Run `cargo bench` again to measure the performance improvement after introducing `rayon`.

-For each optimization attempted, the following workflow will be followed:
+4.  **Further Optimization (Future Work):**

-1.  **Implement the optimization.**
+    *   **Reduce Intermediate Image Creation:** Investigate ways to reduce the number of intermediate image buffers created during the image processing pipeline.
-2.  **Run `cargo check`** to ensure the code compiles without errors.
+    *   **Pre-render Gem Templates:** For gems of the same size, pre-render a single gem template and copy it to the final image instead of drawing each gem individually.
-3.  **Run `cargo test`** to ensure all existing tests pass.
+    *   **Optimize Drawing Operations:** Explore more performant ways to draw shapes, such as by directly manipulating the image buffer.

-4.  **Run `cargo bench`** to measure the performance impact of the change.
+This plan will be executed iteratively, with performance measurements taken at each stage to evaluate the impact of the changes.
-5.  **Analyze the results:**
+**Run `cargo check`** to ensure the code compiles without errors.
-    *   If the change results in a significant performance improvement, it will be kept.
+**Run `cargo test`** to ensure all existing tests pass.
-    *   If the change results in a performance regression or no significant improvement, it will be reverted.
+**Run `cargo bench`** to measure the performance impact of the change.